wendyverdonk93/docs/content/integrations/plugins/magento1/faq/supported-magento1-checkouts.md

 1. Magento 1 core checkout
 2. OneStepCheckout.com (Idev)

 >_Most Magento checkout plugins are compatible with our plugin.
-However, we can not guarantee the proper working of all features within the checkout plugin_.
+However, we can not guarantee the proper functioning of all features within the checkout plugin_.